Does debt consolidation hurt your credit?

 That being said, even if you do have high credit utilization, paying off your owed amounts also improves your credit score, bringing it back to normal.
 This makes it a normal part of the process and doesn’t have any lasting effects on your credit in the grand scheme of things.

-From what we’ve covered, it should be clear to anyone who asks: Does consolidating debt hurt credit?
+From what we’ve covered, it should be clear to anyone who asks: Does consolidating your loans hurt credit?
 No, if you’ve understood the process and acted accordingly, you won’t hurt your credit in any lasting way through debt consolidation.

-But remember that consolidating debt is not necessarily a solution for everyone.
-The best time to consolidate your debt is when you’re struggling to handle high interest rates and charges on several smaller, separate loans.
-Using debt consolidation is a solid strategy to get back on track with managing your debt and paying it off.
+But remember that loan consolidation is not necessarily a solution for everyone.
+The best time to do it is when you’re struggling to handle high interest rates and charges on several smaller, separate loans.
+Using loan consolidation is a solid strategy to get back on track with managing your debt and paying it off.
 It can also be a fantastic option for Canadians with several credit accounts that are difficult to keep track of and pay on time.

-If you’re wondering about the best options for debt consolidation, look no further than Alpine Credits.
-We’ve helped Canadians find affordable loan options to consolidate their debt through home equity financing for over 50 years.
-Don’t hesitate — call us today to learn more about how our specialists can help you find a great rate on a debt consolidation plan that works for you.
+If you’re wondering about the best options for loan consolidation, look no further than Alpine Credits.
+We’ve helped Canadians find affordable loan options to consolidate their loans through home equity financing for over 50 years.
+Don’t hesitate — call us today to learn more about how our specialists can help you find a great rate on a loan consolidation plan that works for you.